Vix pervenit: Historical context

 Pope Benedict XIV promulgated Vix pervenit in 1745.

 Medieval Christian interest payment theology began with the First Council of Nicaea (325), which forbade clergy from engaging in usury.
 Later ecumenical councils applied this regulation to the laity.

 Lateran III decreed that persons who accepted interest on loans could receive neither the sacraments nor Christian burial.
 Pope Clement V made the belief in the right to usury heresy in 1311, and abolished all secular legislation in the Papal States which allowed it.
 Theological historian John Noonan argues that "the doctrine [of usury] was enunciated by popes, expressed by three ecumenical councils, proclaimed by bishops, and taught unanimously by theologians".

-However, the 16th-century Fifth Lateran Council gave explicit permission for interest-taking in some situations, showing the matter was never really clear-cut:
+However, the 16th-century Fifth Lateran Council gave explicit permission for interest-taking in some situations:

 (...)
 We declare and define, with the approval of the Sacred Council, that the above-mentioned credit organisations (Mounts of Piety), established by states and hitherto approved and confirmed by the authority of the Apostolic See, do not introduce any kind of evil or provide any incentive to sin if they receive, in addition to the capital, a moderate sum for their expenses and by way of compensation, provided it is intended exclusively to defray the expenses of those employed and of other things pertaining (as mentioned) to the upkeep of the organizations, and provided that no profit is made therefrom.
 They ought not, indeed, to be condemned in any way.
 Rather, such a type of lending is meritorious and should be praised and approved.
 It certainly should not be considered as usurious; (...)